jacktan130802/MindfulHacks/README.md

 # Problem Statement

-To help to raise awareness in the community and to aid in early detection of depression for individuals.
+To ease the sharing of emotions between friends and reduce the stigma associated with mental illness.

 - AI Mood recogniton boost self awareness of one's emotions
 - Color stripes dashboard (shareable) promotes mental health in the community